 Nylon was the primary material used in tape slings.
 However modern day tape slings consist of ultra-high molecular weight polyethene.
 Both the material types have their advantages.

-A climbing harness is an essential climbing equipment that provides maximum access and safety.
+A climbing harness is essential mountaineering equipment that provides maximum access and safety.
 A harness will secure a climber to a rope or anchor point while descending or ascending.

 The earlier harnesses were of pure nylon webbing tied around the waist.